overviewer/Minecraft-Overviewer-Addons/mcweather/README.md

 -------

 * [Overviewer](https://github.com/brownan/Minecraft-Overviewer) -- Map generation in the format of google maps, can be most forks of this project, but brownan's is typically the main project I support
-* [PHP](http://php.net/) -- Your host/server must be able to parse the php language in order to support this script
+* [PHP 5.2+](http://php.net/) -- Your host/server must be able to parse the php language in order to support this script.
+More importantly you'll need php 5.2 or higher due to the use of the json functionality that was introduced in php5.2.
 * [nbt.class.php](http://svn.thefrozenfire.com/minecraft/NBT/trunk/) -- I've coded this script to use FrozenFire's nbt class.
 This can be placed in the same directory as your php 'include_path' on your host.

 Installation